evanbrink/drink-machine/README.md

 sudo rm -R drink-machine
 git clone https://github.com/evanbrink/drink-machine
 ```
-The arduino code main.ino should be uploaded to the arduino.
+The arduino code Main.ino should be uploaded to the arduino.

 # Setup and Running